qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The *optional* **isNull** and **operator-bool** attributes can be used to override the command line setting for generating bool casts (see :ref:`bool-cast`).

+    The *optional* **parent-management** attribute specifies that the class is used for building object trees consisting of parents and children, for example, user interfaces like the ``QWidget`` classes.
+For those classes, the heuristics enabled by :ref:`ownership-parent-heuristics` and
+    :ref:`return-value-heuristics` are applied to automatically set parent relationships.
+Compatibility note: In shiboken 6, when no class of the type system has this attribute set, the heuristics will be applied to all classes.
+In shiboken 7, it will be mandatory to set the attribute.

     The *optional* **polymorphic-id-expression** attribute specifies an
     expression checking whether a base class pointer is of the matching